santhoshcareers1211/santhosh-k/README.md

 # santhosh-k
-# 🛍️ Santhosh-K Shopify Theme Customization
+# 🛍️ Santhosh-K Shopify Assignment

 This project contains custom Shopify theme development for the **Santhosh-K** e-commerce store.
 The work was done under the branch `new-ecom-expert-final-sk` and submitted via Pull Request #1.